School, Family and Mental Health Professions Scholarships

 The USD Alumni Association is offering scholarships to students in the Counseling and Marriage and Family Therapy Program.
 Approximately 15 scholarships will be awarded including the Kyle O'Connell Memorial Scholarship, a scholarship available to students, currently enrolled in the study of healing arts including nursing and marriage and family therapy and who will provide comfort and hope for patients and their families struggling with terminal illness.
-The application deadline has been extended to Monday, March 10, 2014 at 5:00pm.
-Apply online.
+We are not accepting applications at this time.

 McArdle Clause Scholarship Program

 This scholarship is available to incoming and continuing students in the School Counseling program only.
-This scholarship has been awarded for the 2013-14 school year.
 We are not accepting applications at this time.

 Mental Health Loan Assumption Program (MHLAP)

 Applicants may apply for up to $10,000 in exchange for a 12-month service obligation, working or volunteering in a position within the public mental health system.
 For more information on this program, please visit the MHLAP website.

 The National Board of Certified Counselors (NBCC) Foundation Scholarship